nedbat/coveragepy/doc/source.rst

 You can specify source to measure with the ``--source`` command-line switch, or the ``[run] source`` configuration value.
-The value is a comma- or newline-separated list of directories or package names.
-If specified, only source inside these directories or packages will be measured.
+The value is a comma- or newline-separated list of directories or importable names (packages or modules).

+If the source option is specified, only code those locations will be measured.
 Specifying the source option also enables coverage.py to report on unexecuted files, since it can search the source tree for files that haven't been measured at all.
 Only importable files (ones at the root of the tree, or in directories with a